Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Derivation of phenomenological transport equations from Boltzmann theory

 consistent with Eq.~(\ref{eq:magnonlifetime}).
 For the magnon conductivity $\sigma_{\rm m}$, the spin-Seebeck coefficient $L_{\rm m}$, and the magnon thermal conductivity $\kappa_{\rm m}$, we thus find, in the relaxation-time approximation

 These three results agree with Ref.~\onlinecite{Cornelissen2016-wy}.
-We may overestimate $\kappa_{\rm m}$ at room temperature since the total thermal conductivity of YIG is only two times larger than our prediction for $\kappa_{\rm m}$ \cite{Padture2005-my} and the magnon contribution is consequently often assumed to be smaller, \textit{e.g.}, in Ref.~\onlinecite{Schreier2013-cb}.
+We may overestimate $\kappa_{\rm m}$ at room temperature since the total thermal conductivity of YIG is only two times larger than our prediction for $\kappa_{\rm m}$ \cite{Padture2005-my} and the magnon contribution is often assumed to be smaller than the phonon contribution, \textit{e.g.}, in Ref.~\onlinecite{Schreier2013-cb}.
 Since we adjusted magnon impurity scattering to correctly reproduce the spin conductivity, we obtain a similar $\sigma_{\rm m}$ as measured in Ref.~\onlinecite{Cornelissen2015-fh}.